handfistface/ListPoint/replit.md

 - Check lists store an `original_items` snapshot for restoration.
 - `items` in check lists have a `checked` field.
 - Image cropping uses a canvas-based interface, maintaining a 160px height / 300px width aspect ratio, with touch and mouse event support.
-- Autocomplete cache tracks user's item history for suggestions.
+- Autocomplete cache tracks user's item history for suggestions and is updated when items are edited.
+- Item editing is accessible via right-click (desktop) or long-press (mobile) on any item, with event delegation for optimal performance.
 - CSRF protection is enabled on all forms.
 - MongoDB indexes are used for performance on frequently queried fields.